daveism/560-prez/4th.md

 ## Max wind speed overtime
 I appended the data with several calculated columns.
 For example max wind speed, minimum pressure, and max saffir simpson category for each storm.

-Enter this and take a look at the storm summary data.
+Take a look at the storm summary data.
 ```
 View(hurr_meta)
 ```